 If you feel tired along your journey, and your only wish is to relax your body and mind, how about bathing in wild and natural hot springs in Tuscany?
-Our region is rich on accessible hot springs where to recharge your battery plunged into warm water pools.
+Our region is rich in accessible hot springs where to recharge your battery and plunge into warm water pools.

-The great advantage of the hot springs in Tuscany is that wherever you are based, you will find easy-to-reach springs close to you.
+The great advantage of the hot springs in Tuscany is that wherever you are based, there is a wild hot spring easy to reach.
 So, you can add this restoring activity to your itinerary while traveling across the region.

 Free Hot Springs in Tuscany

-In the middle of the wild Maremma, Saturnia is the most known hot springs in Tuscany and probably in Italy.
-The village and the springs are surrounded by a beautiful nature made of wooden hills, wheat fields, valleys, vineyards, and olive groves.
-It is also close to the tiny village of Pitigliano, built on top of a tuff cliff, and to the wine area of Scansano famous for its Morellino red wine.
+In the middle of the wild Maremma, Saturnia is the most known hot spring in Tuscany and probably in Italy.
+The village and the springs are surrounded by beautiful nature: wooden hills, wheat fields, valleys, vineyards, and olive groves.
+Saturnia is also close to the tiny village of Pitigliano built on top of a tuff cliff.
+And the wine area of Scansano, famous for its Morellino red, is not too far.

 Driving along the bending road, you find the hot springs next to an old abandoned mill.
-That’s why they are also known as Cascate del Mulino, Mill Falls.
+That’s why they call it Cascate del Mulino, Mill Falls.
 You can’t miss them even because of the strong scent of rotten eggs you smell around you.
-Don’t worry.
-It’s just the scent of the sulfur contained in the water that gushes from the ground at a temperature of 37°C / 98°F and climbs down into the small valley.
-During ages, the white water shaped the soil creating small pools.
+Don’t worry, it’s just the scent of the sulfur contained in the water.
+The water gushes from the ground at a temperature of 37°C / 98°F and climbs down into the small valley.
+For ages, the white water shaped the soil creating small pools.

 Forty minutes south of Siena, at the border of the province of Siena and Grosseto, are the Petriolo Hot Springs.
 They have been popular since the time of ancient Romans.
 In fact, today you find the ruins of walls of an ancient Roman thermal bath.
-Petriolo, probably, is one of the first hot springs in Tuscany used by people to cure arthritis, colds and to polish skin.
+Petriolo, probably, is one of the first hot springs in Tuscany used by people to cure arthritis, and colds and to polish skin.